 Although meditation fits naturally into yoga and pilates, more teachers are realizing the benefits of guided meditation, even in HIIT classes.
 Look for a teacher who understands and practices meditation as part of their classes.
 Or, if you want to try it from home, try a guided five-to-ten-minute meditation just before a workout.
 You might be surprised at how it helps to enhance the experience.

 Do you remember that phrase from a few years back, ‘strong is the new skinny’?
-That trend will continue in 2020.
-According to a survey on fitness trends for 2020, training with free weights was the number 4 predicted trend for 2020.
+That trend will continue in 2022.
 This incorporates barbells, kettlebells, dumbbells, and medicine ball classes.

 If you want to begin strength training, try to find a trainer who will teach you the correct form before trying it at home – this is really important to prevent injury.